Clyde's Restaurant Group: History

 In July 2023, Clyde's announced that it would open Cordelia Fishbar, a seafood restaurant focused on charcoal grilling, in Union Market in Washington, D.C.
 It opened on November 20, 2024.

+On June 15, 2026, Clyde's opened a location in Dulles International Airport.

 Clyde's founder Stuart Davidson died on August 1, 2001.
 Clyde's co-owner and CEO John Laytham died on January 3, 2019.
 In July 2019, Clyde's Restaurant Group was acquired by Graham Holdings.